5 Devices You Should Never Put Rechargeable Batteries In

 Smoke and security alarm systems

-Security and smoke alarm systems inside your house are critical devices.
-They run for months without coming into use, but when the need arises, you expect them to work instantly.
-That's why rechargeable batteries are a poor choice for these due to their high self-discharge rate.
-If you use rechargeable batteries in alarm systems, they may lose power after a few months, much sooner than disposable batteries.
-Another reason is that these are low-energy devices, making single-use alkaline batteries a better choice.
+The security and smoke alarm systems inside your house are critical even if they don't include one of the best models on the market.
+They run for months without coming into use, but when the need arises, you expect them to work.
+Rechargeable batteries, due to their high self-discharge rate, are a poor choice for these devices.
+If you use rechargeable batteries in alarm systems, they may lose power after a few months, much sooner than with disposable batteries.
+As well, these are low-energy devices, making single-use alkaline batteries a more practical choice.

-Rechargeable batteries, on the other hand, are more suited for devices where more power directly translates into better performance, like game controllers.
+Rechargeable batteries, on the other hand, are more suited for devices that you will be recharging frequently, such as your Xbox game controller.
 Keep in mind that for devices like smoke alarms and security systems, it's best to refer to the product's user manual before picking a battery.
 Some models even ship with built-in lithium batteries that can last for up to a decade.

 Wall clocks

 Wall clocks don't need rechargeable batteries because they consume little power, something an alkaline battery can easily handle.
-Then, wall clocks are often hung at a height, making access slightly challenging.
-So you would naturally want something that runs longer, not one that loses power in a few months.
-With rechargeable batteries, you would have to charge them more frequently, which means you'll have to reach out to your ladder sooner than you would want to.
+As well, wall clocks are often hung at a height, making access slightly challenging.
+For that reason, you would naturally want to go with the option that runs longer, not the one that loses power in a few months.
+With rechargeable batteries, you'd have to charge them more frequently, which means you'd have to reach out to your ladder sooner than you would want to.

 Then there's the cost factor.
-Rechargeable batteries, despite being more expensive, turn out to be a more cost-effective option because they can be recharged hundreds of times.
-But this only works out if they are recharged more frequently, say once every month or so, and not once every two years.
+Rechargeable batteries, despite being more expensive, are often a more cost-effective option because they can be recharged hundreds of times.
+However, that is only the case if they are recharged frequently — say once every month or so, not once every two years.
 With the latter, it will take much longer to recover the higher upfront cost.
-So, you are better off using non-rechargeable, single-use alkaline batteries in wall clocks, both from a practical and cost standpoint.
+As such, you are better off using non-rechargeable, single-use alkaline batteries in wall clocks from a practical and cost standpoint.

 TV and AC remote controls

 Remote controls for TVs, ACs, and similar devices use very little power.
 Most of the time, the remote is not even in use, sitting in a corner of the house.
 If we were to use rechargeable batteries here, they would lose charge over time, irrespective of how frequently the remote control is used.
 Additionally, remote controls may show incorrect charge levels with rechargeable batteries, since they detect battery health based on voltage curves.
-And since rechargeable ones operate at a lower voltage level, some remote controls, especially the ones calibrated for alkaline batteries, may show inaccurate battery charge.
+Rechargeable batteries operate at a lower voltage level, while some remote controls are calibrated for alkaline batteries.

-Apart from that, the cost factor applies here too, making rechargeable batteries an impractical option for most.
-If a device runs for six months to a year without needing battery replacement, you should prioritize non-rechargeable batteries for those.
-Because the inconvenience of regularly recharging the battery far outweighs the little cost savings you may see in the long term.
+Apart from that, the cost factor applies here, too, making rechargeable batteries an impractical option for most.
+If a device runs for six months to a year without needing battery replacement, you should use non-rechargeable batteries.
+Why?
+Because the inconvenience of regularly recharging the battery far outweighs the little cost savings you may see in the long run.

 Backup emergency lights and flashlights

 Backup or emergency lights are another set of devices that don't benefit from rechargeable batteries.
 These are usually used once or twice a year, and you expect them to work instantly.
-Rechargeable batteries have a high self-discharge rate and experience faster voltage drop, making them unreliable for backup lights.
+Rechargeable batteries have a high self-discharge rate and experience a faster voltage drop, making them unreliable for backup lights.
 With alkaline batteries, the voltage drop is gradual.
-So, even at low charge levels, they can power up emergency lights and flashlights.
+Even at low charge levels, they can still power up emergency lights, including some of the best flashlights available on Amazon.

 Older voltage-sensitive devices